 I recently asked in one of the Ehlers-Danlos syndrome online groups what other EDS patients had to tell about their worst experiences with doctors.
 The replies I got were shocking and I decided to write a German article about it:

-Those experiences of EDS patients can be easily transferred to other invisible chronic conditions.
-In fact, probably almost all people with non-specific symptoms know about these problems.
+The experiences of EDS patients can be easily transferred to other invisible conditions.
+In fact, probably almost all people with a huge variety of “non-specific” symptoms know about these problems.

 Alarmingly many of us are familiar with comments like: